 The ranking is determined by combining performance in the CONMEBOL Libertadores over the last 10 years, historic performance in the CONMEBOL Libertadores (50 years), domestic league titles, performance in the CONMEBOL Sudamericana over the last 10 years and historic performance in the CONMEBOL Sudamericana.
 Because the ranking is taking into consideration domestic tittle it is not typical continental ranking, where only international matches are included.

 CONMEBOL don’t publish the ranking constantly.
 Therefore, each ranking is announced in the separately post on the website.
-Here is link to the ranking of 2022.
+Here are links to the ranking of 2022 and ranking of 2023.

 The UEFA coefficients are based on the results of clubs competing in the five previous seasons of the European club competitions.
 The ranking system lays down in general the allocation of clubs (seeding, berths, draws) in the UEFA competition.

 The ranking system consists of two parts: the association ranking (the associations coefficients) and the club ranking (the clubs coefficients – in the strict sense).
 Both rankings are connected through the rules of calculation.

 The seasonal coefficient of an association determines the number of places allocated to an association (country) in the UEFA club competition.
 Therefore, the importance of the association coefficients is greater than the club coefficient.

 The association ranking is based on the historical-static and matrix formula where points are awarded to clubs for outcomes of matches (but only for qualifiers, play-offs, and group stage), participation in a certain phase or for position taken in stage group stage.
 They differ depending on the part of the competition (preliminary, group stage, knock-out phase) and on a level of the competition (UEFA Champions League, UEFA Europa League, and UEFA Europa Conference League).